 Old fashioned radiators that may have been present in your house when you purchased it could be renovated.
 However, often this is more expensive than purchasing modern reproduction radiators and you are unlikely to achieve your target heat output with them.
 They are better preserved for simply decorative reasons, unrestored and complemented by traditional reproduction radiators that will provide the heat output you need.

-Traditional radiators fall into two main camps: plain column radiators, that are usually white but sometimes black or grey.
+Traditional radiators fall into two main camps: plain column radiators, that are usually white, such as the four column white steel radiator, but sometimes black or grey.
 These are usual sold in an array of standard sizes and number of columns.
 They are off the shelf products that are probably available for immediate dispatch.
 These simple column radiators are a halfway house between something really authentically Victorian and the modern day waffle radiator.
 They can be purchased for between £100-300, so are a mid budget solution.

 Any period radiator that you purchase should be built to modern heat efficiency standards – using them with a thermostatic radiator valve, that can also be purchased in a traditional style, saves energy as once the room reaches a set temperature, the thermostat turns the radiator off.
 Thermostatic valves save you money in the long term but will cost you more to purchase.
 Traditional radiator valves are beautiful and will enhance the aesthetics of your room along with your radiator.
 If your budget is restricted, purchase the traditional radiator valves for the public areas of your house and use cheaper valves for the bedrooms.

 To determine the right heat output of the Victorian style radiator for your room, you need to use a Heat Output calculator.
 If your room is tall with 3 exterior walls, it will need more heat output to reach a particular temperature than a smaller room with one external wall.
 There are a wealth of beautiful traditional radiator designs available and you will most likely be able to find one that will suit both your taste and your pocket.